Home | Site Map

 • Separate binocular symbol focuses attention on those objects for easier use

-• 123 tint bars connect objects that are close to one another
+• 125 tint bars connect objects in the list that are close to one another

 • Expanded shorthand to read more like English than government